fbpx

 Do You Need More Magnesium?

-Magnesium is an essential macromineral and is responsible for hundreds of enzymatic reactions that influence just about every bodily process.
-Sixty-Five percent is stored in bones and teeth, which become a reservoir in times of need.
-The remaining magnesium migrates into muscles and organs.
-It is necessary for muscle relaxation, neuromuscular activity, and protein synthesis.
+Magnesium is an essential macromineral responsible for hundreds of enzymatic reactions that influence nearly every bodily process.
+About 65% of the body’s magnesium is stored in bones and teeth, forming a reserve in times of need.
+The rest is distributed throughout muscles and organs, playing a crucial role in muscle relaxation, neuromuscular function, and protein synthesis.

-Magnesium is found in the earth’s crust and a variety of foods.
-In general, the foods that contain the highest magnesium are green leafy vegetables, raw cacao, nuts, and seeds.
+It can be found in the earth’s crust and in a variety of foods.
+If you’re wondering if you’re getting enough, the foods with the highest magnesium content include:

 • Hemp seeds 50% Daily Value per 1 oz.